btannady/projects/README.md

 <h2 id="garden-app">"Garden App" | Plant Maintenance Web Application</h2>
 A simple and clean web application that provides users, new and old to gardening, an easy platform to help them care for their plants.
-Created as group class project in UI/UX Interaction Design.
+Created as three person project team in UI/UX Interaction Design.
 <br />
 <br />
 Without the direct guidance of a local gardening community or extensive online research, it is difficult and time consuming to find the resources and knowledge a novice gardener needs in order to care for their garden in their local environment.